collectivae/website-source/content/blog/hiring-1/_index.md

 - Check Silverman's book: [A Friendly Introduction to Number Theory](https://www.math.brown.edu/johsilve/frint.html).
 - Select any exercise and solve it.
-- Enlishtning short proofs are preferred.
+- Enlightning short proofs are preferred.

 ### Futurist